rust-lang/rust/text/0000-stable-simd.md

 `u16x8` (as an example).
 This effectively means that there *isn't* a correct choice in all situations for what portable type should be used.

-Consequently it's proposed that instead of portable types the exact vendor types are used in all vendor intrinsics.
+Consequently it's proposed that instead of portable types the exact architecture types are used in all intrinsics.
 This provides us a much easier route to stabilization ("make sure it's what Intel says") along with no need to interpret what Intel does and attempt to find the most appropriate type.